ahmaazouzi/unix_programming_environment/upe.md

 chmod +x $*
 ```
 This way, your command will work no matter how many arguments you have.
 - Files are not the only type of arguments you can add to your commands.
-Consider the example provided by the book:
+Consider the example provided by the book where `grep` is used to grap text from files:
 ```
+echo 'grep ' > search_phones
 ```

 ### 3.5 Program output as arguments: